SajavaC/SalesDB/README.md

 This stage converts sales data from different sources into a consistent format for comparison.

 #### `z_1CupBag.sql`, `z_12ozcup.sql`, `z_Granola.sql` (Select three products as examples from the full product range)

-- **Purpose:** Extract sales quantities for specific products and packaging materials from both main menu items and modifiers.
+ Extract sales quantities for specific products and packaging materials from both main menu items and modifiers.
 - **Business Value:** Translates POS sales into estimated inventory consumption, allowing retail sales to be compared with wholesale purchases.

 #### `OurSoldQty.sql`

-- **Purpose:** Combines individual product queries into a single dataset.
+Combines individual product queries into a single dataset.
 - **Business Value:** Creates a standardized sales table that serves as the foundation for downstream analysis.

 #### `AllSales.sql`

-- **Purpose:** Combines estimated product consumption from POS with actual shipment records from the distributor.
+Combines estimated product consumption from POS with actual shipment records from the distributor.
 - **Business Value:** Provides a unified view that makes it easy to compare what stores sold versus what they ordered from the distributor.

 ---